Ed Ruscha’s Artists’ Books: An Innovative Approach

-In the 1960s the American artist Ed Ruscha re-invented the livre d’artiste with his artist books.
-The following article explains what makes Ruscha’s books so unconventional and special.
+In the 1960s, American artist Ed Ruscha re-invented the livre d’artiste with his unconventional and special artist books.

-The American artist Ed Ruscha is associated with the rise of the Pop art movement as well as conceptual art.
-Ruscha has worked in different mediums including painting, printmaking, drawing as well as in photography and film.
-In his artworks, Ed Ruscha reflects about his hometown Los Angeles, about the relationship between image and language as well as about photography in new media and about the rising advertisement industry.
-Besides his large word paintings, Ruscha in the 1960s had especially become famous for his artist books.
-Between 1963 and 1978 Ruscha produced sixteen of them, many of which were produced and printed using conventional, commercial production techniques.
+The American artist Ed Ruscha is associated with the rise of the Pop Art and Conceptual Art movements.
+Ruscha worked in different mediums including painting, printmaking, drawing, photography, and film.
+In his artworks, Ed Ruscha reflects on his hometown Los Angeles, about the relationship between image and language, about photography in new media, and the rising advertisement industry.
+Besides his large word paintings, Ruscha became especially famous for his artist books in the 1960s.
+Between 1963 and 1978 Ruscha produced sixteen of them, many of which were produced and printed using conventional and commercial production techniques.

 ed ruscha books

-A group of 16 artist’s books by Ed Ruscha, via Christie’s
+A group of 16 artist’s books by Ed Ruscha, Source: Christie’s

-While the books with titles like Twentysix Gasoline Stations (1963) or Thirtyfour Parking Lots (1967) were sold for only a few dollars in the times of their making, they are now coveted artworks worth several hundred, some even thousands of dollars.
-Ed Ruscha’s artist’s books are also characterized by their simple design.
-In his books, Ruscha shows elements of the urban space of Los Angeles that characterize the city – and yet are not regarded as typical motifs a photographic book is dedicated to, like gas stations, parking lots, or palm trees.
-But it is precisely these contradictions that make Ed Ruscha’s books so unconventional and special.
-Today Ed Ruscha is said to have been reinventing the artist’s book in the 1960s.
+While books with titles like Twentysix Gasoline Stations (1963) or Thirtyfour Parking Lots (1967) were sold for only a few dollars at the time of their making, they are now coveted artworks worth several hundred, with some worth thousands of dollars.
+Ed Ruscha’s artists’ books are also characterized by their simple design.
+In his books, Ruscha shows elements of the urban space of Los Angeles that characterize the city but does not include typical motifs a photographic book is dedicated to, like gas stations, parking lots, or palm trees.
+It is precisely these contradictions that make Ed Ruscha’s books so unconventional and special.
+Today Ed Ruscha is said to have been reinventing the artists’ book in the 1960s.
 Ed Ruscha turned away from the luxury standard of the common livre d’artiste and put more emphasis on the artistic idea and concept, presented in a very reduced and simple form.

 1. Twentysix Gasoline Stations (1962)